rapidsai/raft/docs/source/vector_search_tutorial.md

 ### Filtering

 As of RAFT 23.10, support for pre-filtering of neighbors has been added to ANN index.
+This search feature can enable multiple use-cases, such as filtering a vector based on it's attributes (hybrid searches), the removal of vectors already added to the index, or the control of access in searches for security purposes.
-This feature is useful for applications that want to remove vectors already added to the index, or to enable access control in searches.
-The filtering is done by applying a predicate function on the GPU.
+The filtering is available through the `search_with_filtering()` function of the ANN index, and is done by applying a predicate function on the GPU, which usually have the signature `(uint32_t query_ix, uint32_t sample_ix) -> bool`.

+One of the most commonly used mechanism for filtering is the bitset: the bitset is a data structure that allows to test the presence of a value in a set through a fast lookup, and is implemented as a bit array so that every element contains a `0` or a `1` (respectively `false` and `true` in boolean logic).
+RAFT provides a `raft::core::bitset` class that can be used to create and manipulate bitsets on the GPU, and a `raft::core::bitset_view` class that can be used to pass bitsets to filtering functions.

 The following example demonstrates how to use the filtering API:

 ```c++
 #include <raft/neighbors/cagra.cuh>